bbauska/CS198.1x/readme.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center" width="100%">
 <img src="/images/what is bitcoin-bitcoin genesis.png"
-	alt="What is bitcoin, bitcoin genesis"
+	alt="What is Bitcoin?
+Bitcoin Genesis"
 	width="65%" />
 </p>